 – Colonoscopy is essential when symptoms are present

-– X-ray, CT, MRI are helpful
+– X-ray, CT, MRI can be helpful in some cases.

 1.)
-Diverticulitis – infection in the pockets
+Diverticulitis – an infection in the pockets

 2.)
 Abscess formation